 If you love the cod, do not forget to have a look at all my RECIPES WITH COD’ and I wish you good day.

-First washed with care the cod under running water, then pat it dry with absorbent paper: the cod must be perfectly dry, otherwise in contact with the hot oil will produce hot sketches.
+First wash the cod carefully under running water, then pat it dry with absorbent paper: the cod must be perfectly dry, otherwise in contact with hot oil will produce hot splashes.
 Remove the skin of the cod: it's very simple, you only need to use a sharp knife.
-To fillet the fish and cut it normally uses the so-called 'flexible', a sharp knife which is slightly flexes to follow the trend of the flesh.
+To fillet and cut fish, the so-called 'flexible' is normally used, a sharp knife that flexes slightly to follow the course of the meat.

 Once the skin removed, the cod cut into small pieces.
 No matter whether they are small, you can choose the size you prefer, provided they are all pretty much the same size, in such a way that they cook at the same time.

 Pour into a large saucepan (I recommend a wok, Perfect for frying) abundant virgin olive oil, peanut oil or high oleic sunflower.
-Heat the oil until reaching a temperature of 165 degrees (you bought this blessed thermometer?).
+Heat the oil to a temperature of 165 degrees (you bought this blessed thermometer?).

-Pass the salt cod in the flour so that it is completely covered, and dipped the pieces into the hot oil cod, few at a time otherwise the oil will cool.
+Pass the cod into the flour so that it is completely covered and dig the pieces of cod into the hot oil, few at a time otherwise the oil will cool.
 Cook the cod turning the pieces occasionally until golden brown.
 Drain the cod and place on paper towels.
 Serve the fried cod with warm Neapolitan, with some slice of lemon to your taste.
 Bon appétit!